-- · National insurance tax: under the national insurance tax regulations, contributions are levied up to a maximum income of 35,472 euro.
-At present, the contributions are capped at 9,808 euro per annum.
+- National insurance tax: under the national insurance tax regulations, contributions are levied up to a maximum income of 37,149 euro.
+At present, the contributions are capped at 10.272 euro per annum.
 From this amount several levy rebates may be deducted.
 National insurance contributions paid by an employee are not deductible from taxable income.
-National insurance contributions and income taxes are included as a combined amount in the first income tax bracket. - Employee's insurance: this is paid by the employer.
+National insurance contributions and income taxes are included as a combined amount in the first income tax bracket. - Employee's insurance:under the national insurance tax regulations, contributions are levied up to a maximum income of 66,956 euro.
+The contributions are paid by the employer.
 It includes unemployment and disability benefits.

-The average maximum annual contribution amounts to approximately 7.027 euro for an employee with a permanent employment contract and 10,013 euro for an employee with a temporary employment contract.
-This assumes that you do not qualify as a 'small' employer.

-Health insurance: the employee should individually conclude a health insurance policy with a Dutch health insurance company irrespective of whether international health insurance is available.
-In addition. the employer is required to make a contribution as well.
-This contribution is capped at 4,000 euro.
+The average maximum annual contribution amounts to approximately 7,887 euro for an employee with a permanent employment contract and 11,235 euro for an employee with a temporary employment contract.
+This assumes that you do not qualify as a 'small' employer. - Health insurance: the employee should individually conclude a health insurance policy with a Dutch health insurance company irrespective of whether international health insurance is available.
+In addition, the employer is required to make a contribution as well.
+This contribution is capped at 4,473 euro.

-Extra-territorial costs and the 30 per cent ruling
+Extraterritorial costs and the 30 per cent ruling

 The actual costs incurred by employees who are hired/ assigned from abroad may be reimbursed tax-free provided that these expenses can be proven.
-These extra-territorial costs basically include all costs that the employee would not have incurred had he or she not been assigned to the Netherlands.
-Costs that qualify as extra-territorial costs include, among others, costs related to double housing, language courses, residence permits, and home leave.
+These extraterritorial costs basically include all costs that the employee would not have incurred had the employee not been assigned to the Netherlands.
+Costs that qualify as extraterritorial costs include, among others, costs related to double housing, language courses, residence permits, and home leave.